huditech/lag-metrics/index.md

 _Lag Metrics_ bridges this gap and makes lag metrics available in Azure Monitor / Application Insights.
 Based on these metrics, you can define alerting rules, such as thresholds for when the lag exceeds a critical value.

+Both the native Event Hub API and Kafka API are supported.